| PlasmaIntroduction

 plasma behaviours on galactic scales ... utilising only

-Big Bang cosmology, by contrast, fails to adequately
+Big Bang cosmology, on the other hand, fails to adequately

 account for the 'clumpiness' and filamentary structures